 Hoi An, however, does not present the same setting at all.
 For those who want less bustle, scenic, attractive eminence of beach, Hoi An is the best choice.
 The city offers:

-Historical Charm with a Laid-Back Vibe: The place to visit is the well-protected Ancient Town, which gives an insight into the country's history, and beaches which provide an opportunity to rest.
+- Historical Charm with a Laid-Back Vibe: The place to visit is the well-protected Ancient Town, which gives an insight into the country's history, and beaches that provide an opportunity to rest.

 Conclusion: Hanoi or Hoi An?